 It's based on the same Latin root as the other two meanings, which refer to an abandoned or lifeless place.
 Example sentences include:

-dessert (n; deh-ZERT) - sweet course served after a meal that can include cake, ice cream or cookies
+dessert (n; deh-ZERT) - sweet course served after a meal that can include cake, ice cream, cookies, or other sweets

 Just Deserts or Just Desserts?